ezequielgarcia/skopeo-rpm/SOURCES/containers-registries.conf.5.md

     ```
     requests for the image `example.com/foo/myimage:latest` will actually work with the
     `internal-registry-for-example.net/bar/myimage:latest` image.

+    With a `prefix` containing a wildcard in the format: "*.example.com" for subdomain matching,
+    the location can be empty.
+In such a case,
+    prefix matching will occur, but no reference rewrite will occur.
+The
+    original requested image string will be used as-is.
+But other settings like
+    `insecure` / `blocked` / `mirrors` will be applied to matching images.

+    Example: Given
+    ```
+    prefix = "*.example.com"
+    ```
+    requests for the image `blah.example.com/foo/myimage:latest` will be used
+    as-is.
+But other settings like insecure/blocked/mirrors will be applied to matching images

 `mirror`
 : An array of TOML tables specifying (possibly-partial) mirrors for the